What is Rumba?

 Before you start dance lessons you may not have even heard of rumba.
-You may have heard of it’s Latin cousins such as salsa and bachata but rumba is certainly the lesser known style.
-This is interesting as once you start dancing it could very well be the style you use the most often due to it’s ease and versatility.
+You may have heard of its Latin cousins such as salsa and bachata but rumba is certainly the lesser-known style.
+This is interesting as once you start dancing it could very well be the style you use the most often due to its ease and versatility.

 Versatility